-Guardian Angels Parish and School have been anchors in the Chaska community and surrounding area for over 150 years.
-Instituted with the goal of providing a strong Catholic tradition, the parish strives to build bridges of faith to reach out to a growing community and expanding suburban environment.
-We invite you to join our community!
+Guardian Angels Parish has been an anchor in the Chaska community and surrounding area for over 160 years.
+We continue as a traditional, small-town Catholic parish while building bridges of faith to reach out to the growing community around us.
+We invite you to join us!

 As Catholics, we come together around the Altar of Christ to be nourished and fed by both Word and Sacrament.
 However, we cannot stay here, we cannot limit ourselves to receiving, for we are called to go back into the world and make a difference.
 We accomplish this by educating, serving and evangelizing, confident that God’s spirit of generosity will permeate our hearts and minds to make a difference in the world!

-Our history dates back to 1842 when the explorer J.B.
-Faribault invited Father Ravoux to establish a mission among the Sioux Indians in what would become the town of Chaska.
-He built a small log chapel, but dismantled it three years later when the Indians threatened to burn it down.
-The chapel was sold to the Catholics of Wabasha and floated down the river to it’s new home.
+Our history dates back to 1842 when the explorer Jean Baptiste Faribault invited Father Augustin Ravoux to establish a mission among the Dakota community in what would become the town of Chaska.

-On October 7, 1902 disaster struck when an early morning fire destroyed the church exterior and toppled the steeple onto a neighboring house.
+On October 7, 1902 disaster struck when an early morning fire destroyed the church and toppled the steeple onto a neighboring house.
 By 5 o’clock that afternoon, all that remained were the four charred brick walls and the picture of Our Lady of Perpetual Help, blessed by Pope Pius IX in 1871.
+This picture remains in the church to the present day, placed near the side altar of Mary.
 Showing resiliency, within one year the parish reconstructed the church into the building that it is today.